codatio/codat-docs/docs/introduction/webhooks/core-rules-types.md

 }
 ```

-## New company synchronised
+## New company synchronized

-**Trigger:** After a new company has successfully synchronised at least one dataType for the first time.
+**Trigger:** After a new company has successfully synchronized at least one dataType for the first time.

 ```
 {